oren/aws-solution-architect-associate/cloud-guru.md

 EBS - elastic block storage

-EBS Volume Types:
+**EBS Volume Types:**

-1. SSD
+SSD:
-11. General Purpose SSD (GP2) - balance price and performance. ratio of 3IOPS per GB with up to 10,000 IOPS and ability to burst up to 3000 IOPS for extended periods of time for volumes at 3334 GiB and above.
+1. General Purpose SSD (GP2) - balance price and performance. ratio of 3IOPS per GB with up to 10,000 IOPS and ability to burst up to 3000 IOPS for extended periods of time for volumes at 3334 GiB and above.
-11. Provisioned IOPS SSD (IO1) - designed for i/o intensive apps such as large relational or NoSQL dbs. use it if you need more than 10,000 IOPS.
+1. Provisioned IOPS SSD (IO1) - designed for i/o intensive apps such as large relational or NoSQL dbs. use it if you need more than 10,000 IOPS.
 Can provision up ot 20,000 IOPS per volume.

-1. Magnetic
+Magnetic:
-11. Throughput Optimized HDD (ST1) -low cost HDD volume. designed for frequently accessed, throughput-intensive workloads - Big data, data warehouse, log processing. can't be a boot volume.
+1. Throughput Optimized HDD (ST1) -low cost HDD volume. designed for frequently accessed, throughput-intensive workloads - Big data, data warehouse, log processing. can't be a boot volume.
-11. Cold HDD (CS1) - lowest cost storage for infrequently accessed workloads. usecase: file server. can't be a boot volume.
+1. Cold HDD (CS1) - lowest cost storage for infrequently accessed workloads. usecase: file server. can't be a boot volume.
-11. Magnetic (standard) - legacy. lowest cost per gigabyte of all EBS volume types. infrequent access.
+1. Magnetic (standard) - legacy. lowest cost per gigabyte of all EBS volume types. infrequent access.
 Can be a boot volume.

+More info:
+You can't mount 1 EBS volume to multiple EC2s.
+Use EFS instead.
+Or use S3 and attach a role to your EC2s so they can all access that bucket.

 ### EC2 Lab
 Create a simple website on EC2: